culring/circumscribedCircleAsm/README.md

 # circumscribedTriangleAsm

-The project enables drawing a triangle circumscribed in a circle in 24-bit bitmaps.
+The project wrote in MIPS assebmly language enables drawing a triangle circumscribed in a circle in 24-bit bitmaps.